ScottLogic/iOS10-day-by-day/08 - Speech/Speech.md

 ```
 The eagle-eyed amongst you may notice that this initializer is 'failable'.
 This is due to speech recognition not being available in all locales.
 In this case, we'll just make the assumption that recognition is available, however in a real-world application you'd probably want to update the UI to indicate it's not available.

-The core part of getting from a blob of streamed audio data to a human-readable string requires the following two public classes:
+The core part of getting from a blob of streamed audio data to a human-readable string requires the following two  classes:

 `SFSpeechAudioBufferRecognitionRequest` : Encapsulates a request to output speech from the audio data received from the microphone.
 It can be used to provide hints as to what the audio data contains (e.g dictation, search or whether it's simply confirmation dialogue in the form "yes" or "no").